Facts & Figures

 * CCH Average reflects students' highest ACT Composite Score.
 Kentucky and Nat'l are average all-male "last test taken" scores.

-- Seven students were named National Merit Finalists in two of the past three years (the most of ANY school in Northern Kentucky in both cases).
+- Two students were 2018-19 National Merit Finalists and seven students were 2017-18 National Merit Finalists (the most of ANY school in Northern Kentucky in both cases).

 - In 2018, nine courses had passing rates (Scores of ≥ 3) of >80%, with an overall passing rate of 84%.
 The Kentucky and National passing rates are 53% and 61%, respectively.